ericdahl/hello-ecs/README.md

 - spring-boot web app
     - connected to ElastiCache

-It also creates the base infrastructure (VPC, IAM) so that it's completely self contained.
+It also creates the base infrastructure (VPC, IAM) so that it's completely self-contained.
 If you already have these things, you could remove that config.

 This is a **basic example**.
 If you're interested in more comprehensive ECS customization, including: